YolandaCooper2505626/sol./README.md

 Updated configuration settings - build 465
-Updated README with new instructions - build 542 Optimized algorithm for better efficiency - update 7
+Updated README with new instructions - build 542 Optimized algorithm for better efficiency - update 7 Added new feature for better user experience - update 23